WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 <div style='margin-top:-4px'></div>

-When you do not have any Fel Sorcery spell slots remain&shy;ing, you can still cast a spell as though you do.
-As part of the action to cast the spell, your current and maximum hit points are reduced by an amount equal to three times your Fel Sorcery slot level.

-This damage cannot be resisted or ignored, and you cannot use this feature if doing so would reduce you to 0 hit points.
-Your maximum hit point total is restored when you finish a long rest.
+You can choose to cast a spell without expending a slot by instead sacrificing your hit points.
+When you cast a spell, your current hit points and hit point maximum is reduced by an amount equal to three times the spell’s level.
+You choose the spell level, up to your Fel Sorcery slot level.
+You cannot use this feature if it would reduce your hit points <br/> to 0.
+This reduction lasts until you finish a long rest.

 ### Fel Study
 *2nd-level warlock feature*